People Nation

-People Nation is an alliance of street gangs generally associated with the Chicago area.
+The People Nation is an American alliance of street gangs generally associated with the Chicago area.
 They are rivals of the Folk Nation alliance of gangs.

 Formation

-The People Nation was formed in reaction to the creation of the Folk Nation alliance of gangs.
-In 1978, the El Rukn (now Black P. Stones), Vice Lords and Latin Kings formed an alliance system of their own, and titled it the "People".
+In 1978, Mickey Cogwell and Jeff Fort (now Black P. Stones), Vice Lords and Latin Kings formed an alliance system of their own, and titled it the "People".

 Jeff Fort of El Rukns, Bobby Gore of the Vice Lords, and Gustavo Colon of the Latin Kings were instrumental in the forming of this alliance.
-Among initial members to the People were the Mickey Cobras (then named the Cobra Stones), Bishops, Spanish Lords, soon after the Gaylords and the South Side Popes.
+Among initial members to the People were the Mickey Cobras (then named the Cobra Stones), Bishops, Spanish Lords, soon after the Gaylords and the Insane Popes of the South Side.